lfbos/portphotos/README.md

 * Allowed host variable must be changed in portphotos/settings.py p.e.
 ALLOWED_HOST=['yourhost.com']
 * The Dropbox application must be changed to production mode and add a new callback with the new production host for oauth2 p.e. https://yourhost.com/oauth2/
+* The redirect uri variable in the environment file must be changed DROPBOX_REDIRECT_API